 Summary

-The project aims to provide the first evidence in England on ‘first in family’ students, using Next Steps, Millennium Cohort Study and Higher Education Statistics Authority data.
-Making use of advanced statistical methods, the research team identify the differences between ‘first in family’ and ‘non-first in family’ students, to explore the following research questions that will inform the widening participation agenda:
+The project aimed to provide the first evidence in England on ‘first in family’ students, using Next Steps, Millennium Cohort Study and Higher Education Statistics Authority data.
+Making use of advanced statistical methods, the research team identified the differences between ‘first in family’ and ‘non-first in family’ students, to explore the following research questions that informed the widening participation agenda:

 • Do ‘first in family’ young people have different experiences at university in terms of institution attended, subject studied, and probability of dropout?